Studio, Archive, Field: Advanced Projects in Media and Visual Art

 Throughout the year students will present their work and engage in extensive discussion and critique at each stage of their process.
 Students will share skills and provide support on their peers’ projects.
 Students will attend lectures, screenings, and workshops as well as the Artist Lecture Series, participate in group critiques, read and discuss research material, complete writing assignments, lead seminar, present their research, and learn how to effectively document and reflect critically on their working methods and processes.

 We will take several day and overnight field trips.
 We will also spend time in local or regional archives and establish a site-based practice in winter and spring.
 While travel is not required in winter and spring, our program will accommodate short trips as part of students’ site-based practice.

-visual and media arts, art history, visual studies, media studies, humanities, and education
+This offering will prepare you for careers and advanced study in: visual and media arts, art history, visual studies, media studies, humanities, and education

 Students editing video should expect to spend $100–$200 on an external hard drive.

 $330 in fall for entrance fees, an overnight field trip, and art supplies. $40 in winter and spring for entrance fees and art supplies.